 Farmworkers constitute a small share of workers in Milpitas and Santa Clara County.
-As shown in Figure A-13, the USDA Census of Agriculture reported that there were approximately 4,175 farmworkers in Santa Clara County in 2017, the most recent year for which these data are available.
-Although the Census of
+As shown in Figure A-143, the USDA Census of Agriculture reported that there were approximately 4,175 farmworkers in Santa Clara County in 2017, the most recent year for which these data are available.
+Although the Census of Agriculture does not provide data specific to Milpitas, there were zero migrant worker students in the city but the 2019 American eCommunity survey Survey estimates that there are 101 persons employed in agriculture, forestry, fishing, hunting and mining in Milpitas.

-9 Housing Choices comment letter 2022.
+&lt;sup>10 Housing Choices comment letter 2022.